 Donned the pads and made a key save in the first half to prevent us going two behind

-So Coops summoned his 2nd in command Tom Anns "His man servant" to recruit his party of brave adventurers.
+So Coops summoned his second in command, Tom Anns, "His man servant", to recruit his party of brave adventurers.
 Coops donned the armour of Mann for this quest and gathered the strongest of soldiers.
-The dwarf, Matt of the mountain clan Puddlefoot, Elf Catley from the forest of Walden, the merry Man of the Wandlebury, Chalky, Ash the ent, Jimmy the half ork berserker and four brave hobbits Nik, Walshy, Tom and Frodo Baggers.
+The dwarf, Matt of the Mountain Clan Puddlefoot, Elf Catley from the Forest of Walden, the Merry Man of the Wandlebury, Chalky, Ash the Ent, Jimmy the Half-Ork Berserker and the four brave hobbits Nik, Walshy, Tom and Frodo Baggers.
 They named themself the Fellowship of the Panton Arms.

-As we approached Alf"ordor", Catley decided take a shortcut through the mines of Skegoria.
-However the roads of the far North are not as they seem, winding and confusing our brave soldiers, taking them back on themself only to return to the same incorrect gate.
-The words then echoed out, "The way is shut, it is made by those who are skeg and the skeg keep it, the way is shut".
-After what felt like an eternity riding, our fellowship reached the black gate of Alf"ordor".
+As we approached Alf'ordor, Catley decided take a shortcut through the mines of Skegoria.
+However the roads of the far North are not as they seem, winding and confusing our brave soldiers, taking them back on themselves only to return to the same incorrect gate.
+The words then echoed out, "The way is shut, it is made by those who are skeg and the skeg keep it.
+The way is shut."
+After what felt like an eternity riding, our fellowship reached the black gate of Alf'ordor.

-The leader Coops kicked down the gate and was dressed in the armor of Mann, the team prepared for a battle against an army more fierce and Northern than ever before.
-As the battle began so did the torrential rain, Coops uttered "so it begins, the great battle of our time".
-Sticks clashed, blood was shed and in the early encounters Anns was felled, but fought/limped on for another 69 minutes.
+The leader Coops kicked down the gate and was dressed in the armor of Mann.
+The team prepared for a battle against an army more fierce and Northern than ever before.
+As the battle began so did the torrential rain.
+Coops uttered, "So it begins, the great battle of our time."
+Sticks clashed, blood was shed and in the early encounters Anns was felled, but fought/limped on for another sixty-nine minutes.

-The fellowship looked to be a stronger army but careless choices allowed the line to be broken by a raiding party, 1-0 Alford.
-This may have been the inspiration the fellowship needed as they fought harder, with more determination, more grit/sand, however an equaliser would not present itself.
-The army of Alf"ordor" whilst struggling still mustered some dangerous attacks, in particular causing great threat with a thunderous strike.
-Coops standing his line struck down his stick, yelled the words "You shall not pass!" stopping it and ensuring the scoreline stayed the same.
+The fellowship looked to be a stronger army but careless choices allowed the line to be broken by a raiding party; one-nil Alford.
+This may have been the inspiration the fellowship needed as they fought harder, with more determination, more grit/sand.
+However, an equaliser would not present itself.
+The army of Alf'ordor, whilst struggling, still mustered some dangerous attacks, in particular causing great threat with a thunderous strike.
+Coops, standing his line, struck down his stick, yelled the words, "You shall not pass!" stopping it and ensuring the scoreline stayed unchanged.

 Shouts came from the men, "Destroy it!
-Toss it into the net" and young Baggers did exactly that much to the mighty balrog's displeasure.
-1-1.
+Toss it into the net!" and young Baggers did exactly that, much to the mighty balrog's displeasure.
+One-one.

-Attacks continued from our fellowship, threatening the goal time and time again, Baggers once again threatened but was dragged down by the whip of the balrog.
-A goal could not come from it and the battle finished 1-1.
+Attacks continued from our fellowship, threatening the goal time and time again.
+Baggers once again threatened but was dragged down by the whip of the balrog.
+A goal could not come from it and the battle finished one-all.